vladiH/flutter_vision/README.md

 ```

 ### For static image
-5. Make your first detection:
+5. Make your first detection or segmentation:

 ```dart
 final result = await vision.yoloOnImage(